Galerkin Methods for Boltzmann-Poisson transport with reflection conditions on rough boundaries: Introduction

 The reference book of Markowich, Ringhofer, \& Schmeiser \cite{ref:MarkowichRS} for semiconductor equations discusses the mathematical definition of boundaries according to the physical phenomena, and defines accordingly the kind of BC to be imposed at those boundaries: Dirichlet, Neumann, Inflow and Outflow boundaries.
 A work of particular importance for us is the one by Cercignani, Gamba, and Levermore \cite{CGL}.
 They study high field approximations to a Boltzmann-Poisson system and boundary conditions in a semiconductor.
 The BP system for electrons in a semiconductor in the case of high fields and small devices is considered.
 Boundary conditions are proposed at the kinetic level that yield charge neutrality at ohmic contacts, which are Dirichlet boundaries, and at insulating Neumann boundaries.
 Both BC, either the one yielding charge neutrality at Dirichlet boundaries, or the one rendering zero flux of electrons at the boundary, assume that the pdf is proportional to a ground state associated to an asymptotic expansion of a dimensionless Boltzmann-Poisson system.
-Then they study closures of moment equations and BC for both the pdf and for the moment closures.
+Then they study closures of moment equations and BC for both the pdf and for the moment closures. { The paper \cite{ref:CerciGambaLev} also comments on the study of boundary conditions for kinetic and macroscopic approximations for the Boltzmann - Poisson system in bounded domains}.
 J\"{u}ngel mentions in his semiconductors book \cite{Jungel} the different kinds of reflection BC common on the kinetic theory of gases, specular, diffusive, and mixed reflection but no further study of diffusive and mixed reflection BC in the context of semiconductors is pursued. \\

 We intend to present in this work a mathematical, numerical, and computational study of the effect of diffusive, specular, and mixed reflection BC in Boltzmann-Poisson models of electron transport in semiconductors, solved by means of Discontinuous Galerkin FEM solvers.
 We study the mathematical formulation of these reflection BC in the context of BP models for semiconductors, and derive equivalent numerical formulations of the diffusive and mixed reflection BC with non-constant $p(\vec{k})$, such that an equivalent numerical zero flux condition is satisfied pointwise at the insulating Neumann boundaries at the numerical level.
 We present numerical simulations for a 2D silicon diode and a 2D double gated MOSFET, comparing the effects of specular, diffusive, and mixed reflection boundary conditions in the physical observable quantities obtained from the simulations.